Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

 | timestamp | CharField  | DateTimeField  | Required, auto populated |

 ## SEO Strategy

+- Each page has key words meta data= xxxx as well as a description =xxx Product detail pages include the name of the shoe being sold in the description.
+Key words are also in content on the home page to re-enforce to search engines that the keywords aren’t being stuffed.

 - I used sites like [Zappos](https://www.zappos.com/) and [Office](https://www.office.co.uk/)to deicde what keywords I would need.
 The keywords I selected are listed below.

 * shoes